 The obligation to pay child support typically ends when your child turns 18 or graduates from high school

-whichever occurs later, your child graduates from high school or turning 18, is when the obligation to pay child support for that child ends.
+whichever occurs later, when your child graduates from high school or turns 18, the obligation to pay child support for that child ends.
 For most families, this is the most typical reason why The Child Support obligation of a parent like yourself is canceled.
 By reaching adulthood, your child can legally make decisions for him or herself and your conservatorships rights and duties and ask that child.
 We all know that the obligation and duties associated with parenting do not always stop at 18, but this is the number that the law provides as the latest appearance must provide the essentials of life for that child.

 On the flip side, your duty and obligation to pay child support can be extended past your child's 18th birthday or graduation from high school.
 I am thinking about circumstances in which your child has special needs, mental or physical, that require ongoing support past the age of majority.
 Typically an arrangement would have been made in your divorce or child custody case for ongoing support to be made by you after high school graduation or the 18th birthday of your child.